-This conference invites education researchers from two unique education systems, namely the largest education system of China and one of the best performing education system of Finland, to share their insights and research findings related to education and sustainability.
+This conference invites education researchers and practitioners from two unique education systems, namely the largest education system of China and one of the best performing education system of Finland, to share their insights and research findings related to education and sustainability.
 It is expected that the scholarly discussions at the conference will not only offer research-based knowledge to support education and sustainable development in both countries but also help address global challenges on the topic.

 - Theories and methodologies for research on the relations between education and sustainable development

 - Roles of education and educational institutions (including schools and universities) in sustainable development